Turfjs/turf/packages/turf-collect/README.md

 # collect

-Joins attributes FeatureCollection of polygons with a FeatureCollection of points.
+Merges a specified property from a FeatureCollection of points into a FeatureCollection of polygons.
 Given an `inProperty` on points and an `outProperty` for polygons, this finds every point that lies within each polygon, collects the `inProperty` values from those points, and adds them as an array to `outProperty` on the polygon.

 **Parameters**